-The Design Of Project Risk Management To Mitigate Project Delay In the Onshore Construction Industry (Case: Shore Protection Project)CTION INDUSTRY (CASE: SHORE PROTECTION PROJECT)
+Design of Project Risk Management to Mitigate Project Delay in the Onshore Construction Industry

 DOI: